Programs and Services

 Location: Multicultural Center (student groups and classes hosted at Center)

-Presenter: Graduate Assistant for Student and Leadership Development
+Presenter: Graduate Assistant for Collaborative Program and Community Development

 Length of Presentation: 50 minutes (interactive)